medialab/gazouilloire/README.md

     ```
     gazouilloire status
     ```
 - Gazouilloire stores its current search state in the collection directory.
-This means that if you restart Gazouilloire, it will not search again for tweets that were already found.
-If you want a fresh start (e.g. if you modify the query terms in config.json), you can reset the search state, as well as everything that was saved on disk:
+This means that if you restart Gazouilloire in the same directory, it will not search again for tweets that were already collected.
+If you want a fresh start, you can reset the search state, as well as everything that was saved on disk, with:

     ```bash
     gazouilloire reset